 On Thursday, in United States v.
 DTE Energy Company, the 6th Circuit Court of Appeals revived EPA’s enforcement action against DTE energy for alleged NSR violations at DTE’s Monroe Power Plant.
 As the dissent notes, it may be a hollow victory.

 The facts trace a familiar NSR enforcement case trajectory.
-In 2010, DTE commenced a $65 million maintenance project at Monroe, involving tubing, the economizer, and reheater piping, among other elements of plant equipment.
-Under EPA’s NSR regulations, DTE had determined, once demand growth was excluded,… More
+In 2010, DTE commenced a $65 million maintenance project at Monroe,… More

 Last week, EPA announced that it had reached yet one more – its 24th – settlement under as a result of its NSR enforcement initiative.
 This time, it was Louisiana Generating’s Big Cajun II plant, in New Roads, Louisiana.
 By now, the contours are familiar, including a penalty of $14 million and injunctive relief estimated to cost approximately $250 million.
 Changes will include:

-Installation of SNCR (not SCR) on all units to control… More
+- Installation of SNCR (not SCR) on all units to control NOx.…

 EPA recently released two guidance documents relevant to Superfund practitioners.
 One establishes revised procedures regarding how EPA will manage negotiations with PRPs.
 The second updates EPA’s guidance on how it will handle Alternative Sites.
 To me, both have the flavor of deck chair management on the Titanic.